frederick-the-creator/opthalmo-ai-practice-hub/PRDs/1. Scheduling/Phase2_Scheduling_PRD.md

 - `SEQUENCE: <int>` (increment on updates)
 - `STATUS: CONFIRMED|CANCELLED`
 - `DESCRIPTION:` includes human text **and** the Reschedule URL.

+Current baseline emission:
+- All the above except `SEQUENCE` and `DESCRIPTION` reschedule link.
+End time is inferred as +1 hour from `datetime_utc`.

 ### 8.2 MIME Parts (best compatibility)
 - `text/plain` (or `text/html`) — human message